Learn how to plant Dahlia tubers in the ground to fill your gardens with beautiful blooms from mid-summer through fall.

-If your soil is sandy you may need to add compost.
-Taking the time to amend the soil will produce healthier plants with more flowers.
+If your soil is sandy, you may need to add compost.
+Spending time to amend the soil will produce healthier plants with more flowers.

-If you are planting tall varieties of dahlias, you will need to provide some sort of support for them.
-Dahlias have a hollow stem and may break in windy or rainy conditions.
+If you are planting tall varieties of dahlias, you will need to provide some support for them.
+Dahlias have hollow stems and may break in windy or rainy conditions.

 Putting the stakes in the ground before planting the dahlia tuber will ensure that you don’t damage the tuber.

-To support dahlias use a metal or wooden stake that is around 60″ long.
+To support dahlias, use a metal or wooden stake around 60″ long.
 Drive it into the ground 8-12″ deep.

-As the stems grow, tie them to the stake every few feet as needed to provide solid support for the plant to grow on.
+As the stems grow, tie them to the stake every few feet to provide solid support for the plant to grow.